Surfndez/7zWindowsCE/README.md

 7-Zip Source code ( https://www.7-zip.org/download.html I used https://www.7-zip.org/a/7z1900-src.7z )

+I used a Windows 7 Pro SP1 x64 Virtual Machine to minimize complications with Visual Studio 2008 on Windows 10.

 Download 7z-AloneProjectFiles.zip and copy the Alone.vcproj and Alone7z.sln to 7z1900-src\CPP\7zip\Bundles\Alone7z to open the sln and build the solution.
 Upon sucess you can tweak the optimizations to your liking.
 I've included my unicode supported 7zr-releaseU.small.exe binary in the release as well.
 I optimized for small code over speed.